classification

 Combining chain-of-thought reasoning with logprob extraction improves LLM classification accuracy while giving you real confidence scores.

-We've been running experiments with a structured variant that forces chain-of-thought reasoning before the prediction, then extracts logprobs specifically from the prediction field.
-The accuracy improvements were significant enough that we've moved most of our classifiers to this pattern.
+I've been running experiments with a structured variant that forces chain-of-thought reasoning before the prediction, then extracts logprobs specifically from the prediction field.
+The accuracy improvements were significant enough that I've moved most of my classifiers to this pattern.

 This post walks through the technique, the tradeoffs, and the implementation details.